mahesh-pagrut/mahesh-pagrut/README.md

 <p align="center">
   <code>
-    I specialize in building clean, responsive, and user-focused web applications.<br>
-    With a deep curiosity for technology, I’m constantly exploring the synergy<br>
-    between frontend development and AI-powered interfaces.<br>
-    My foundation in research and problem-solving helps me turn ideas<br>
-    into intuitive digital experiences.<br>
+    I specialize in building clean, responsive, and user-focused web applications.
+With a deep curiosity for technology, I’m constantly exploring the synergy between frontend development and AI-powered interfaces.
+My foundation in research and problem-solving helps me turn ideas into intuitive digital experiences.
 I believe in improving a little every day — one line of code at a time.
   </code>
 </p>